The Chicken Experiment: How Modern Poultry Lost Its Flavor

 The Rise of the Flavor Industry

-As chicken became blander, consumers began relying on external flavor enhancers to make meals satisfying.
-Supermarket shelves filled with pre-marinated cuts, bottled sauces, and seasoned breading mixes.
-Barbecue sauce, teriyaki glaze, and lemon-pepper seasoning became crutches to compensate for meat that no longer stood on its own.
+As industrial chicken farming prioritized speed and uniformity over flavor, consumers gradually adapted by leaning on external flavor enhancers to make their meals satisfying.
+Supermarket shelves began to overflow with pre-marinated cuts, bottled sauces, and seasoned breading mixes designed to mask the blandness of the meat itself.
+Barbecue sauce, teriyaki glaze, lemon-pepper seasoning, and countless other flavor boosters became staples—not necessarily for their culinary creativity, but as crutches to compensate for poultry that lacked depth and character.

 The Hidden Costs of Uniformity